LukeGrahamLandry/franca/examples/os/README.md

 ## incomplete

+- proper locks in vfs.fr (rn it's by thread group which isn't enough)
 - posix_spawnattr_t (i only do file_actions)
 - MemDir ref counts / shallow copying children is very sketchy
 - mprotect (rn i only have unmapped or RWX)